matthoendorf/matthoendorf.github.io/business-checklist.md

 - [ ] **Start a simple shared folder (e.g., Google Drive)** to organize receipts, photos, branding, and documents.
 - [ ] **Purchase liability insurance** or get quotes — especially if selling publicly or at events.
 - [ ] **Set up Square** for taking orders, managing inventory, and accepting payments in person or online.

-Once these are underway, return to the rest of this guide to build out your full operations.

 ---